 Consider which questions you want to ask the students.
-You can find examples under Variations, tips & tricks.
+You can find examples in the Variations, tips & tricks section below.

 Produce a slide with the layout of the space (eg a line with left ‘for’ and right ‘against’).